 Learn to create a scrolling table of data range to use filters without changing the data range.
+Here are the steps:

 Steps to Create Scrolling Tables in Google Sheets

-Step 2: Insert Chart for Data Range
+Step 2: Insert chart for the selected data

 Step 3: Select Table Chart